warbe-maker/VBA-Component-Management/README.md

 ## Services
 ### The _ExportChangedComponents_ service
 Used with the _Workbook\_BeforeSave_ event, all _VB-Components_ code is compared with its previous _Export&nbsp;File_.
 When the code had changed the component is re-exported to the configured _Export Folder_ of which the name defaults to _source_.
-These _Export&nbsp;Files_ not only function as a code  backup in case Excel fucked-up a VB-Project but only enable versioning (by using [GitHub][6] for instance).
+These _Export&nbsp;Files_ not only function as a code  backup in case Excel ends up with a destroyed VB-Project, which may happen every now and then - but only functions as a versioning means (e.g. when [GitHub][6] is used for instance).
 See also [Common Components](#common-components) which are handled specifically.

 ### The _UpdateOutdatedCommonComponents_ service
 Used with the _Workbook\_Open_ event all  _Used&nbsp;Common&nbsp;Components_ are checked whether they are outdated.
 In case a dialog is displayed which allows to display the code difference (by means of WinMerge) perform the update or skip it.
 The update uses the  _Export&nbsp;File_ of the _Raw&nbsp;Common&nbsp;Component_ in the _Common&nbspComponents_ folder.
 This service is the core service and most critical service provided by CompMan.
 Excel may every now and then close the serviced Workbook when code is updated.
 Fortunately the Workbook can be opened again and the update service continues.

-### The _VB-Project Synchronization_ service
+### The _Synchronize VB-Project_ service

-The service allows a productive Workbook to remain in use while the VB-Project in a copy of it is developed/modified/maintained.
+The service allows a productive Workbook to remain in use while the VB-Project is developed, modified, maintained, etc., in a copy of it.
 When all changes had been done the VB-Project of the productive Workbook is synchronized.
 The benefit: A significant shorter downtime for the productive Workbook.
 > As with the _Export_ and _Update_ service, this service has no user interface!
 The service is invoked when the _Sync-Target-Workbook_ (i.e. the temporarily moved productive Workbook) is opened from within the configured _Synchronization Target Folder_.
 Provided the _Sync-Source-Workbook_ (i.e the copy of the productive Workbook) resides in the _Serviced Development and Test Folder_.

 ## Installation
 1. Download and open [CompMan.xlsb][1]
 2. When the Workbook is opened for the first time it will show a dialog for the required [Configuration](#configuration).
-3. Optionally: Use the _Setup/Renew_ button on the displayed Worksheet to establish _CompMan_ as _Addin_ .
+3. Optionally: Use the _Setup/Renew_ button on the displayed Worksheet to establish _CompMan_ as _Add-in_ .
 This Setup/Renew requires to configure or re-confirm the [Configuration](#configuration).
-Once _CompMan_ had been established as _Addin_ the services will be available when Excel starts - needless to say: unless it is not removed from the configured [_Addin&nbsp;Folder_](#basic-folders-configuration).
+Once _CompMan_ had been established as _Add-in_ the services will be available when Excel starts - needless to say: unless it is not removed from the configured [_Add-in&nbsp;Folder_](#basic-folders-configuration).

 ## Configuration
 When the [CompMan.xlsb][1] Workbook is opened for the first time, i. e.  when the configuration is incomplete or incorrect, a configuration dialog opens for the following items to be configured or corrected: